First Aid 2024:Saving Precious Life In Case of Different Emergencies

 Step 5: Continue CPR: Alternate 30 chest compressions with 2 rescue breaths until professional medical help arrives or the person starts to regain consciousness.

-It’s important to note that the American Heart Association (AHA) updated the CPR guidelines in 2020, which recommends performing compression-only CPR in case of bystanders are not trained in CPR or are not comfortable providing rescue breathing.
+It’s important to note that the American Heart Association (AHA) updated the CPR guidelines in 2020, which recommends performing compression-only CPR in case bystanders are not trained in CPR or are not comfortable providing rescue breathing.

 Detailed Technique for Choking First Aid